 We will now address questions (iv) - (viii) from Section III. (iv) Small talk led to significantly more pairs, 41% vs. 18%, playing (STAG, STAG) in the second game (p = .003, Chi-square test). (viii) This difference was largely due to more pairs, 59% vs. 6%, switching from non-equilibrium to the efficient equilibrium after small talk (p < .0001, Chi-square test).

 We did not find significant results for (v), (vi), and (vii); while the differences aligned with our hypothesized signs, we cannot conclude that small talk led to (v) fewer pairs playing the inefficient equilibrium in the second game, (vi) more pairs switching from the inefficient equilibrium to the efficient one, or (vii) fewer pairs switching from non-equilibrium to the inefficient equilibrium.
-Although subjects only played two games, it is interesting to note that, if we use the matrices in Table 2 to define Markov chains and hypothetically predict play in further games, both treatments ultimately converge to an outcome where all pairs reach the efficient equilibrium.
-However, convergence is expected to be faster with small talk.
+Although subjects only played two games, it is interesting to note that, if we use the matrices in Table 3 to define Markov chains and hypothetically predict play in further games, both treatments ultimately converge to an outcome where all pairs reach the efficient equilibrium.